-Heading over to the veteran of the project management tools: MS Project - a complex strukture for complex and extensive projects.
+Heading over to the veteran of the project management solutions: MS Project - a complex strukture for complex and extensive projects.
 MS Project is offered as a cloud or on-premise option.

 Support.
-With regard to the detailed development of the tool and the lower user-friendliness (the latter results from the first), it can be extremely problematic that Microsoft does not provide a personal contact.
-Answers to various questions can be found in the Help Center.
+With regard to its very detailed feature set and the lower user-friendliness (the latter results from the first), it can be extremely problematic that Microsoft does not provide a personal contact.
+Answers can be found only by searching in the Help Center.

 Data security.
 The provider is Privacy Shield certified.
-Furthermore, the American project management tool MS Project is also offered as an on-premise option.
+Furthermore, the American project management software, MS Project, comes also with an on-premise option.
 If you host the software on your own server, privacy is also within your own sphere of responsibility.
-Nevertheless, on-premise solutions result in an increased workload for the customer, which is why this solution might not be perfect for everyone.
+However, consider that on-premise solutions will result in an increased workload, which is why this solution might not be perfect for everyone.